25 Adorable Animals That Mate for Life

 And in an interview with NPR, Larry Young, PhD, who works in the primate research center at Emory University, explains that these creatures tend to be loyal even after death.
 In the wild, he says that in approximately 80 percent of situations where a vole loses its partner, they won't ever seek out another.

-Swans are quite romantic creatures.
+Swans are quite romantic creatures, as their reputation would suggest.
 According to The Swan Sanctuary, these animals generally mate for life, and "if a mate is lost, then the surviving mate will go through a grieving process like humans do."
 After it is done grieving, the swan will either remain where it is alone, find a new stretch of water to live on (and possibly find a new mate), or re-join a flock.

 When titi monkeys mate, they mate for life.
 According to the National Primate Research Center at the University of Wisconsin — Madison, these mammals tend to form close emotional bonds with their partners, and they prefer not to spend too much time apart.
 When separated from their mates, titi monkeys exhibit "significant distress and agitation."

-Anyone who lives in an urban area hardly thinks of a pigeon as a romantic creature.
-It might come as a shock, then, to learn that these pesky birds are one of the animals that mate for life.
+It might come as a shock to anyone living in an urban area to learn that these pesky birds are one of the animals that mate for life.

 According to the Pigeon Control Resource Centre in England, pigeons can breed up to eight times a year if the conditions are right, creating two offspring each time.
-No wonder cities have a pigeon problem!
+No wonder cities have pigeon problems!

 Though monk parakeets, or Quaker parrots, are social creatures that live in colonies, they're a one-partner kind of bird.
 According to the Cornell Lab of Ornithology, these colorful creatures form monogamous pairs, and they spend a lot of time preening each other.